shubham43MP/leaderboard/README.md

 # Quiz Leaderboard

- This project is a real-time quiz application built with React and TypeScript using Vite as the build tool.
+ This project is a real-time quiz leaderboard component specific application application built with React and TypeScript using Vite as the build tool.
 It features a dynamic leaderboard where new users are added periodically, and their scores are updated in real-time, creating an engaging and interactive user experience.
  Note: This app does not use an actual back-end.
 The data is mocked to simulate real-time user additions and score updates.

 ## Features